hhsu15/DotNetApp/README.md

 We will need the package manager. first, search `nuget gallery` in extensions in VS code and instll it.
 Once done, we will use Command Palette and type `nuget`.
 Select the first one that pops up.
 Now you will be able to obtain libraries for C#!

-Here, we want to install `Microsoft.EntityFrameworkCore.SQlite`.
-By doing so, you will find in `API.csprog` file now shows the package reference.
+Here, we want to install `Microsoft.EntityFrameworkCore.SQlite`. _Be sure to install the version that matches your runtime_.
+After installing the package to your project, you should find in `API.csprog` file now shows the package reference.

+After setting up the data class (refer to API/Data/DataContext.cs), we will go to the `Startup.cs` and add this to the `ConfigureServices`.
+This will how the service works using dependecy injection.

+Here we did a little refactoring by extending the `IServiceCollection` class ad organize all the custom services in it.
+Refer to `API/Extensions`.
+The result is the `Startup.cs` looks a lot cleaner.

 **tips for VS Code**